Adding MELFA

 Set the sequencer output, Joint data selection-2(Sequencer Addr: 852), to Axis load level(12). |

-To Add MELFA
+To add a MELFA device:

 -